18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 - Using plain language, and sharing understanding whenever possible

-It’s also safe to assume:
+It’s also safe to assume that people are:
-- Everyone cares about the mission
-- People are well-intentioned, creative, and competent
-- People are accountable, responsible, and fallible
+- Well-intentioned
+- Creative
+- Competent
+- Accountable
+- Responsible
+- Fallible

 A partner’s ability to participate will inevitably affect our day-to-day work.
 We are honest and transparent whenever we feel that our partners are not participating as much as we need them to be.